 Transwestern Pipeline Company (Transwestern) hereby submits for filing, an original and seven (7) copies, of an application pursuant to Section 7) of the Natural Gas Act and Section 157 of the Commission’s Regulations, thereunder, requesting permission and approval to (1) abandon certain compressor station facilities and (2) construct and operate certain compressor station facilities all located within the state of Arizona, thereby creating incremental capacity to the California border, all as more fully described in the subject application.

 Transwestern has stamped the listing of affected landowners, attached herein at Exhibit Z-I, “CONTAINS PRIVILEGED INFORMATION – DO NOT RELEASE”.
 Pursuant to 18 C.F.R.
 Section 388.112, Transwestern respectfully requests confidential treatment due to the proprietary nature of the information.
-The person to be contracted regarding the request for privileged treatment is as follows:
+The person to be contacted regarding the request for privileged treatment is as follows:

 Keith L. Petersen